 - Out-of-network charges for ancillary care — An example would be an anesthesiologist or assistant surgeon services at an in-network facility.

-- Other out-of-network charges without advance notice — Health care facilities and providers must give patients a simple, plain-language consumer notice.
+- Other out-of-network charges without advance notice — Healthcare facilities and providers must give patients a simple, plain-language consumer notice.
 This notice must explain that patient consent is mandated to receive care and services in an out-of-network situation.
 This must be provided before the provider billing at the higher out-of-network rate.

 Protecting Yourself from Surprise Billing

 It can be difficult to determine if a provider takes your coverage as in-network or out-of-network.
 Sometimes an out-of-network healthcare provider will attempt to get you to sign a Surprise Billing Protection Form.
-It’s recommended to read it fully and ensure you understand your charges and are ok with the charges before signing it.
+It’s recommended to read it fully and ensure you understand your charges and are ok with them before signing it.

 Certain providers aren’t allowed to ask you to sign the Surprise Billing Protection form.